-Why Should I Enroll in a Medicare Supplement Plan?
+Why Should I Buy a Medicare Supplement Plan?

-There are up to 10 Medicare Supplement Plans offered in most states labeled A, B, C, D, F, G, K, L, M and N. (Plans E, H, I, J are no longer offered).
+There are up to 10 Medicare Supplement insurance plans offered in most states labeled A, B, C*, D, F*, G, K, L, M and N. (Plans E, H, I, J are no longer offered).
 The most basic of these plans is Plan A (not to be confused with Medicare Part A).
-Medicare Supplement Plan A may cover:
+Medicare Supplement insurance Plan A may help pay for:

 - Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up

 - Part A hospice care coinsurance or copayment

 The most comprehensive of the 10 standard Medicare Supplement insurance plans is Plan F*, which typically includes the same four benefits as Plan A, listed above, as well as five additional benefits.
 These benefits are:

 - Skilled nursing facility care coinsurance

 - Part A deductible

 - Foreign travel at 80% up to plan limits